Furthering Asbestos Claims Transparency Act of 2015: Veterans

 In January 2016, several veterans organizations have come out in opposition to the legislation, explaining (in an Op-Ed) "it will add significant time and delay in paying claims to our veterans and their families by putting burdensome and costly reporting requirements on trusts."
-Groups signed onto the op-ed include, Air Force Sergeants Association (AFSA), Air Force Women Officers Associated (AFWOA), American Veterans (AMVETS), Association of the United States Navy (AUSN), Commissioned Officers Association of the US Public Health Service, Fleet Reserve Association (FRA), Jewish War Veterans of the USA (JWV), Marine Corps Reserve Association (MCRA), Military Officers Association of America (MOAA), Military Order of the Purple Heart (MOPH), National Association for Uniformed Services (NAUS), National Defense Council, Naval Enlisted Reserve Association (NERA), The Retired Enlisted Association (TREA), U.S. Coast Guard Chief Petty Officers Association, U.S. Army Warrant Officers Association, Vietnam Veterans of America (VVA).
+Groups signed onto the op-ed include, Air Force Sergeants Association (AFSA), Air Force Women Officers Associated (AFWOA), American Veterans (AMVETS), Association of the United States Navy (AUSN), Commissioned Officers Association of the U.S. Public Health Service, Fleet Reserve Association (FRA), Jewish War Veterans of the USA (JWV), Marine Corps Reserve Association (MCRA), Military Officers Association of America (MOAA), Military Order of the Purple Heart (MOPH), National Association for Uniformed Services (NAUS), National Defense Council, Naval Enlisted Reserve Association (NERA), The Retired Enlisted Association (TREA), U.S. Coast Guard Chief Petty Officers Association, U.S. Army Warrant Officers Association, Vietnam Veterans of America (VVA).

 In a letter to the Senate Judiciary Committee the veterans organizations called the FACT Act "a cynical ploy by the asbestos industry to avoid compensating its victims who are seeking justice in court."